Dzen-Platform/kafka-connect-ytsaurus/README.md

     Data can be written in various formats, defined via the `yt.sink.output.table.schema.type` [configuration property](#configuration-properties):

+    - 'strict' (recommended): Messages from Apache Kafka are written across multiple columns in YTsaurus tables, based on `record.valueSchema()` of input messages.
+Currently incompatible with dynamic tables.
     - 'unstructured': Messages from Apache Kafka are written in separate columns in YTsaurus tables, along with metadata columns.

     - 'weak': Messages from Apache Kafka are written across multiple columns in YTsaurus tables, based on the inferred record schema from JSON-like input messages.
 Currently incompatible with dynamic tables.